Skip to Content

 Instructions

-• In a separate large bowl, whisk together the egg.
-Add buttermilk, pure vanilla extract and butter.
+• In a separate large bowl, whisk the egg.
+Add the buttermilk, vanilla extract, and melted butter, whisking until well combined.

-• Make a well in the flour mixture and pour in the buttermilk mixture.
-Gently combine with a whisk.
+• Make a well in the center of the dry ingredients and pour in the wet mixture.
+Gently whisk together until just combined—do not overmix.

-• Switch to a spatula or wooden spoon and fold in the blueberries.
+• Using a spatula or wooden spoon, gently fold in the blueberries.

 • Preheat a non-stick pan or lightly greased skillet over medium-low heat.
-Pour a ladle of the pancake batter and leave to cook for 2-3 minutes or until the bottom has browned.
+Once hot, pour a ladle of the pancake batter onto the pan.

-• Serve with your choice of toppings.
+• Repeat the process with the remaining batter.
+Serve the pancakes hot with your choice of toppings.
 I used blueberries, melted butter and maple syrup.

 Notes

-• Both fresh or frozen blueberries can be used in this recipe.
+Blueberries: Both fresh or frozen blueberries can be used.
 If you’re using frozen, thaw them slightly and drain any excess liquid before adding them to the batter.

-• If you don’t have baking soda, you can use double the amount of baking powder.
+Baking Soda: If you don’t have baking soda, you can double the amount of baking powder.

 Nutrition